Partners

 Dresden, Germany

-PhD-awarding institution for DC5, recruited by Fraunhofer IKTS in Dresden.
-TU Dresden, a German university of excellence, provides the doctoral programme and scientific environment for the ultrasonic imaging thesis, contributing strengths in materials science, electrical engineering, and advanced acoustic methods.
+PhD-awarding institution for DC5, recruited by Fraunhofer IKTS.
+TU Dresden, a German university of excellence, provides the doctoral programme and scientific environment for DC5's ultrasonic imaging thesis, contributing strengths in materials science and advanced acoustic methods.

 🇩🇪